fattmitch/fattmitch.github.io/_case-studies/death-of-the-pressbox.md

   - text: Visit Site
     link: http://deathofthepressbox.com/
 anchor: death-of-the-pressbox
-date: 01/02/16
+date: 04/01/2015
-image: /assets/images/deathofthepressboxhero.png
+image: /assets/images/death-of-the-pressbox-hero.png
 ---

-# Project: Death of the Pressbox
+# Site: Death of the Pressbox
 ---

 Death of the Pressbox is a long form commentary blog that is growing fast.
 Initially set up on Wordpress.com, it  started to outgrow it's skin.
 This project included migrating the site to a new hosting provider and implementing a new, more professional looking theme.